 Setting time varies depending on concrete grade and application.
 The majority of industrial-grade concrete will have achieved its full compressive strength after 28 days of curing in suitable conditions.
-Domestic concrete tends to be reasonably set within 24-48 hours of pouring or laying, however, it is recommended that no heavyweight items (such as cars) are placed upon it until the end of the same standard 28-day curing period seen in industrial concrete.
+Domestic concrete tends to be reasonably set within 24-48 hours of pouring or laying.
+It is however recommended that no heavyweight items (such as cars) are placed upon it until the end of the same standard 28-day curing period seen in industrial concrete.

 What is the best concrete mix?

-There is no ‘one size fits all’ concrete mix – different brands and grades are developed and used for a variety of applications and purposes, with each of these purposes requiring a slightly altered mix, or ratio.
+There is no ‘one size fits all’ concrete mix.
+Different brands and grades are developed and used for a variety of applications, with each of these requiring a slightly altered mix.
 For example, concrete produced to be poured into a custom or awkward foundation or form must have a higher slump (or be more free-flowing) in order to allow all gaps to be filled easily.
-High-slump foundation is generally produced using a higher ratio of water to aggregate, and often includes a plasticiser – so, mixes fitting these requirements are best for awkward forms.
-Road-making requires an extremely low slump mix in comparison.
+A high-slump foundation is generally produced using a higher ratio of water to aggregate, and often includes a plasticiser – so, mixes fitting these requirements are best for awkward forms.
+Road-making requires an extremely low slump mix as a result.